prakriti0007/prakritinepal.me/content/pages/about.md

 path = "about"
 +++

-## Hello World
+## Hello Pals,

-This is prakriti Nepal from himayalas.
+This is Prakriti Nepal, an international student currently studying here at The States.
-I love reading books.
+I hail from a beautiful country called Nepal!
+I love Momo...Yum!